15 Breakthrough Roles of Famous Actors

 7. Johnny Depp (Edward Scissorhands)

 Tim Burton and Johnny Depp is a match made in heaven.
 The former brings out the best in the latter as far as eccentricities of roles are concerned.
 The Johnny Depp that we have come to love so much – the mad actor with bizarre get ups that can give Lady Gaga a complex – is primarily a creation of Tim Burton and ‘Edward Scissorhands’ is just the tip of the iceberg.
-To put things in perspective Depp plays an artificial man with scissor blades for hands.
+To put things in perspective, Depp plays an artificial man with scissor blades for hands.
 Intrigued yet?
 Like any film dealing with machine-protagonist human feelings plays a crucial role in the story telling and here also Depp’s character falls prey to emotions of love and longing.
 Depp’s credibility as an (serious) actor is debatable but he is always at home when it comes to playing over the top and overdone characters.
-Not among Tim Burton’s best but it’s worth a watch for Johnny Depp alone.
+It’s not among Tim Burton’s best, but it’s worth watching for Johnny Depp alone.

 6. Matt Damon (Good Will Hunting)